mngeethasree/Facebook_Link_Prediction/README.md

 **(i) Jaccard Distance for Followers:** <br>
 Jaccard index measures the degree of similarity between two sets.
 Mathematically, it is intersection over union between two sets.
 Using this feature, we can measure the degree of overlap between followers of both the users. <br>

-Refer to https://www.statisticshowto.com/jaccard-index/ for more details on Jaccard Distance

 $$j = \frac{\left|X \cap Y\right|}{\left|X \cup Y\right|}$$ <br>

+Refer to https://www.statisticshowto.com/jaccard-index/ for more details on Jaccard Distance <br>

 **(ii) Jaccard Distance for Followees:** <br>
 Similar to followers, we can create Jaccard distance for followees.
 Using this feature, we can measure the degree of overlap between followees of both the users represented by source and destination nodes. <br>